 Photo courtesy of Mary Lide Parker

 Welcome!
 My name is Bryan Reatini.
-I'm a naturalist, ecologist, and evolutionary biologist researching native & invasive plant species in the Galápagos Islands, Ecuador.
+I'm a conservationist, ecologist, and evolutionary biologist currently researching the evolutionary causes and ecological consequences of biological invasions.

 If you're interested in reading about my work, please check out my research page.
 If you'd like to get in touch with me about outreach opportunities, take a look at my outreach page and shoot me an email.
-To see a collection of photos I've gathered throughout my travels, take a trip through my travel portal, or if you're curious to know what it's like to do research in the Enchanted Isles, take a look at my blog!
+To see a collection of photos I've gathered throughout my travels, take a trip through my travel portal!

-Sunset illuminating Isla Santa Cruz, as seen from isla San Cristobal, Galápagos.
+Sunset illuminating Santa Cruz island, as seen from San Cristobal island, Galápagos.